selfrefactor/services/packages/vscode-control/KEYBINDINGS.md

 Line action(native)

-## Ctrl+Shift+8
+## Ctrl+Shift+9

-Split current tab into two columns
+Toggle current tab into one/two columns

 > useful to use two editors when reading/working with large files

-## Ctrl+Shift+9

-Revert two columns for a tab

 ## Toggle zen mode